 Start now and gain the knowledge needed for a seamless transition.
 View all of the courses available on the TMA Education Center.

 ICD-10 Transition Basics - CMSConsult these CMS fact sheets to understand the basics of ICD-10, and what you’ll need to get started on your transition.

-ICD-10 Quick Start Guide - CMSThis guide outlines 5 steps health care professionals should take to prepare for ICD-10 by the October 1, 2015, compliance date.
+ICD-10 Quick Start Guide and Implementation Infographic - CMSThese resources outline the 5 steps health care professionals should take to prepare for ICD-10 by the October 1, 2015, compliance date.

 Centers for Medicare & Medicaid Services (CMS) Road to 10 programDeveloped in collaboration with physicians from a variety of specialties, Road to 10 provides free and actionable ICD-10 resources, including an action plan, specialty-specific tools, webcasts, and more.